In: computers, software.

 I broke libraries and applications in hundreds of different ways and I slowly started to get something like a “gut feeling” for code.

 There was no stackoverflow.
 I didn’t learn programming from Youtube.
-Today I would have taken a totally different route, of course.
+If I had started today I would have taken a totally different route, of course.

 I discovered Python at the start of 2007 and I was instantly in love.